EXISTS Operator in SQL Server

 The SQL Server EXISTS operator is used in combination with a subquery and is considered to be met if the subquery returns at least one row.
 It can be used in a SELECT, INSERT, UPDATE, or DELETE statement.

-Use below script to create and populate the “EmployeeDetails” and “EmployeeContactDetails” tables with some test data.
+Please use the below SQL Script to create and populate the “EmployeeDetails” and “EmployeeContactDetails” tables with the required test data.

 CREATE TABLE EmployeeDetails ( ID INT, Name VARCHAR(50), Gender VARCHAR(10), Department VARCHAR(50), Salary INT, Location VARCHAR(50) ) GO INSERT INTO EmployeeDetails VALUES(1, 'Pranaya', 'Male','IT', 25000, 'Mumbai') INSERT INTO EmployeeDetails VALUES(2, 'Anurag', 'Male','HR', 15000, 'Mumbai') INSERT INTO EmployeeDetails VALUES(3, 'Priyanka', 'Female','IT', 50000, 'Hyderabad') INSERT INTO EmployeeDetails VALUES(4, 'Preety', 'Female','IT', 75000, 'Delhi') INSERT INTO EmployeeDetails VALUES(5, 'Subrat', 'Male','HR', 65000, 'Delhi') INSERT INTO EmployeeDetails VALUES(6, 'Hina', 'Female','Sales', 55000, 'Hyderabad') INSERT INTO EmployeeDetails VALUES(7, 'Sushanta', 'Male','Sales', 20000, 'Delhi') GO